-BIOL 3211 Comparative Anatomy (4) Comparative morphology of the early development and evolution of the organ systems of vertebrates.
+BIOL 3211 Comparative Anatomy (4: 2 lecture, 2 lab) Comparative morphology of the early development and evolution of the organ systems of vertebrates.
 Laboratory study of representative vertebrates.
 Only offered Fall semester.
 Prerequisites: BIOL 1111, BIOL 1112 and BIOL 2020.
 An additional fee is associated with this course.

-BIOL 3213 Embryology of Vertebrates (3) Germ cells, fertilization, and development of systems, organs, and tissues of vertebrate embryos.
+BIOL 3213 Embryology of Vertebrates (3: 2 lecture, 1 lab) Germ cells, fertilization, and development of systems, organs, and tissues of vertebrate embryos.
 Only offered Fall semester.
 Prerequisites: BIOL 1111 and BIOL 1112 or BIOL 2402; and CHEM 1104 or CHEM 1131.
 An additional fee is associated with this course.
 BIOL 3215 Medical Terminology (2, 3) The language of medical and paramedical practices.
 Terminology related to organ systems of the body is presented with emphasis on Latin and Greek roots.
 May not be repeated for credit.
 Prerequisites: One biology course.

-BIOL 3410 Forensic Science (4) Theoretical and hands-on applications of forensic science including types of deaths, taphonomy, toxicology, body fluid and blood analysis, ballistics and trace evidence determinations.
+BIOL 3410 Forensic Science (4: 3 lecture, 1 lab) Theoretical and hands-on applications of forensic science including types of deaths, taphonomy, toxicology, body fluid and blood analysis, ballistics and trace evidence determinations.
 Prerequisites: Biol 2010 or 2401, and Chem 1132.